leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infrastructure-core-services.md

 When you grant a user access to an application or resource by Cloud IAP.
 They are subject to the fine-grained access controls implemented by the product in use without requiring a VPN.
 Cloud IAP performs authentication and authorization checks when a user tries to access a Cloud IAP secure resource.

 What abstraction is primarily used to administer user access in IAM ?
+Roles

+### Exploring IAM Lab
+The Objectives of this lab are:
+- Use IAM to implement access control;
+- Restrict access to specific features or resources
+- Use the Service Account User role